albar965/albar965.github.io/littlenavmap-faq.md

 #### The map window is not visible or shows only a gray surface [**▲**](#top) [🔗](#map-hidden) {#map-hidden}

-This can happen for various reasons (like a crash) or if you change the option [Allow to undock the map window](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/OPTIONS.html#allow-to-undock-the-map-window) in the options dialog.
+This can happen for various reasons (like a crash) or if you change the option [Little Navmap User Manual - Allow to undock the map window](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/OPTIONS.html#allow-to-undock-the-map-window) in the options dialog.

-Use menu `Window` -> [Reset Window Layout](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/MENUS.html#reset-layout-menu) in the main menu to clean up the window layout.
+Use menu `Window` -> [Little Navmap User Manual - Reset Window Layout](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/MENUS.html#reset-layout-menu) in the main menu to clean up the window layout.